 Some of this information is still being developed and can seem to change.

 Don’t give up, don’t get mad, just try to keep an eye out and use the zinc or titanium versions.
-But most importantly, really try to use physical blocks first – like fabric, hats, shade, and avoiding the strongest sun rays whenever you can, to begin with.
+But most importantly, really try to use physical blocks first – like fabric, hats, polarized sunglasses, actual shade, and avoiding the strongest sun rays whenever you can, to begin with.

-To make it really easy, just find this Stream2Sea family of sunscreen and other hair and body products, and you’ll be using and supporting the current industry leader in reef-safe products for beachgoers, divers, and anyone who needs protection from the sun’s rays.
+To make it really easy, use this affiliate link for the Stream2Sea family of sunscreens, hair, and body products, and you’ll be using and supporting the current industry leader in reef-safe products for beachgoers, scuba divers, and surfers – and anyone who needs protection from the sun’s damaging rays.

 Their website, found at the link just above, also provides a lot of helpful information about reef-safe standards, and their study and commitment to the issues.